MelkoCollective/CDL_2020/Project_3_Franck_Condon_Factors/README.md

 1. [In this challenge](https://github.com/olgOk/CohortProject_2020/blob/master/Project_3_Franck_Condon_Factors/PrivateVSPublicLisense.md) we elaborated more on private and public lisense.

-2. [In this challenge]() we compared three methods for FCF calculations.

 ## Business Application

 You can find potential business applications [here.](https://github.com/olgOk/CohortProject_2020/blob/master/Project_3_Franck_Condon_Factors/BusinessApplication.md)